Join us as we celebrate where we’ve come from, what Rotman Commerce is today and where we’re excited to be heading next – together.

 Events

-This interactive and dynamic exercise will bring together alumni and current students to experience the power of our network and the rewards of paying it forward.
+This interactive exercise brought together alumni and current students to experience the power of our network and the rewards of paying it forward.

 Support Us